MicrosoftDocs/fabric-docs/docs/workload-development-kit/sample-features.md

 ## Prerequisites

-To understand the sample and the Fabric capabilities it showcases, you need to install it on your local machine using the instructions in [Quickstart: Run a workload sample](quickstart-sample.md) guide.
+To understand the sample and the Fabric capabilities it showcases, you need to install it on your local machine using the instructions in [Quickstart - Run a workload sample](quickstart-sample.md) guide.

 ## Sample functionality